Challenge

 Solution

 As part of a team of consultants, Kittelson led the planning and design for the City’s Bike Network Plan update.
-The effort included the development of a comprehensive database of multimodal facilities for the City’s more than 4,300 miles of streets, engagement with a diverse cross section of San Antonians, and an evaluation of active transportation needs that looks at safety, access, demand, and social and health inequities.
+We developed a comprehensive database of multimodal facilities for the City’s more than 4,300 miles of streets.
+Engaging with a diverse cross section of San Antonians, the plan’s update compiles an evaluation of active transportation needs that examines safety, access, demand, and social and health inequities.

-As part of this plan, our team also:
+As part of the effort to improve and expand San Antonio’s bike network, our team also:

-- Led a Health Impact Assessment in coordination with health professionals from across the state to identify the existing health conditions and challenges, evaluate the needs, and highlight the ways the Bike Network Plan can improve the lives of San Antonians.
+- Led a Health Impact Assessment in coordination with health professionals from across the state to identify existing health conditions, needs, and areas for improvement.

-- Developed Bike Facility Guidelines for Future Amendments to the City’s code, which include context-sensitive street typologies and a design toolbox for a wide range of facilities that may be appropriate and are uniquely San Antonio.
-The guidance includes templates to create comfortable spaces to bike in a variety of intersection and street typologies common in the City.
-The City will be able to apply these typologies and guidance to rapidly implement bike facilities in the future.
+- Developed Bike Facility Guidelines for future amendments to the city’s code.
+These include context-sensitive street typologies and a design toolbox for a wide range of facilities that are uniquely fit for San Antonio.
+The guidance also includes templates for comfortable spaces to bike in a variety of common intersection and street typologies, which can be implemented rapidly.

-- Supported the identification of a city-wide bike network, including a primary network of long distance, regional connections and a “neighborhood bike network” to be implemented on local streets to provide low stress connections to everyday needs on neighborhood streets.
+- Helped construct a city-wide bike network, including a primary network of long distance and regional connections.
+A “neighborhood bike network” will be implemented on local streets to cultivate low stress connections to everyday needs on neighborhood streets.

 The Outcome

-Cycling Towards a Better Bike Plan in San Antonio
+Cycling into a Better Bike Network in San Antonio